SudhanPlayz/SageAI/README.md

 - 📝 Smart summarization of your notes
 - 🔍 Intelligent analysis of your content
 - 🎯 Context-aware suggestions
-- ⚡ Seamless integration with Obsidian
+- ⚡ Seamless integration with your workflow

 ## Installation

-### From Obsidian
+### From Community Plugins

-1. Open Obsidian Settings
+1. Open Settings
 2. Go to Community Plugins
 3. Search for "Sage AI"
 4. Click Install